Where to Stay in Bilbao - A Local’s Guide

 Wondering why it hugs so closely to the river?
 Well, there are two main reasons:

-2. The neighboring seaside port, just 10 miles up the river, has always been the city’s main economic driver, so being close to the port has always been of paramount importance.
+The neighboring seaside port, just 10 miles up the river, has always been the city’s main economic driver, so being close to the port was historically of paramount importance.
 With that in mind, the city never had any incentive to develop in any direction other than along the river and toward the sea.

 This all means that the neighborhoods are densely packed right alongside river, making Bilbao a very narrow city.
 It’s a place where going from one neighborhood to the next basically just means walking along the river (or crossing over it from one side to the other).